ac8ai/langtree/docs/internal/DESIGN_EXPLORATION.md

 ## Exploratory Goal Statement

-Transform a declarative hierarchical prompt/command specification (DPCL annotated `PromptTreeNode` classes) into a deterministic, dependency-ordered DAG of LLM chains that: (a) automatically assembles contextual prompts from cleaned structural sources, (b) propagates and merges intermediate structured outputs via declared variable mappings, (c) expands multiplicity directives (`@each`, `*`) into parallel/iterative executions, (d) tracks provenance & dependency state for every declared variable, and (e) produces a final aggregated structured artifact plus a transparent execution + dataflow report.
+Transform a declarative hierarchical prompt/command specification (LangTree DSL annotated `TreeNode` classes) into a deterministic, dependency-ordered DAG of LLM chains that: (a) automatically assembles contextual prompts from cleaned structural sources, (b) propagates and merges intermediate structured outputs via declared variable mappings, (c) expands multiplicity directives (`@each`, `*`) into parallel/iterative executions, (d) tracks provenance & dependency state for every declared variable, and (e) produces a final aggregated structured artifact plus a transparent execution + dataflow report.

 **Note**: These are exploratory success criteria, not committed features.